Home

 Restoration

-We never try to achieve a dead-silent background with source material that is inherently noisy, such as very worn records.
-While a quiet background can be impressive, the cost is high in terms of digital artifacts and other unpleasantness.
+When restoring archive recordings, I never try to achieve a dead-silent background with the source material that is inherently noisey.
+While good supression of clicks, crackle and hiss are impressive, the cost is high in terms of digital artifacts and other unpleasantness.
+Somehow listening to a restored vintage recording with no noise at all seems out of character and wrong to the ears!

 No one knows what advances in sound restoration will be made 20 years from now, and by then, the original source may not even be playable.
 I therefore strive for restorations that are not only enjoyable today, but remain intact for the future.